Most water resources in WA are over-allocated, so getting a new licence issued is unlikely. This creates the need for licence trading.

 What our clients and drillers say about us.

-Both parties have to fill out and submit Form 4T from the Department of Water and Environmental Regulation.
+Both parties have to fill our a licence transfer form and submit it yothe Department of Water and Environmental Regulation.
 The trade will then go through due diligence with DWER, which usually takes multiple months before approved.

 The process will look at the following: